Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

    - This assessment MAY be conducted informally by a team if it gained sufficient experience.
    - Teams MAY define their own criteria for security relevance.
    - Agile teams SHOULD integrate corresponding criteria in their Definition of Ready (DoR) discuss security relevance in refinement meetings and take security efforts (e.g. for verification) into account for the estimation of a story.
-   - Threat models and assurance class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
+   - Threat models and risk class MUST be reviewed and updated if affected (e.g. in case of changes in security controls or architectural change in general).
    - A suitable acceptance criteria (e.g. review by security champion, update of security documentation) MUST be defined for all security-relevant requirements and changes.
 Agile development teams SHOULD integrate corresponding criteria in their Definition of Done (DoD).

 ## 4. Secure Implementation

 1. **Use of SCM:** All changes of source code MUST be committed to a source code management system (SCM) such as Git.

-2. **Peer Review:** For applications with *assurance class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals).
+2. **Peer Review:** For applications with *risk class >= [HIGH]*, all commits to protected branches MUST be reviewed by a second developer of the responsible team (e.g. via pull/merge request approvals).

 3. **Implementation Requirements:** The implementation MUST adhere to [{{site.TITLE_IMPL_CONTROLS}}]({{site.URL_IMPL_CONTROLS}}).